L&D Travel Nurse Jobs in Michigan

 happy-boy-visiting-doctor-XJ97RZS.jpg

-Junxion Med Staffing was founded by a traveling surgical tech, so high-stakes procedural environments aren’t foreign territory for us.
-Your recruiter gets what L&D work actually involves — the EFM strips, the unpredictable call, the way a quiet shift turns into three deliveries and an OR transfer in an hour — and won’t waste your time pitching contracts that don’t fit.
-We’re a small, focused team that actually picks up the phone, not a call center grinding through volume.
-Browse what’s open on the L&D travel nurse hub, dig into the numbers in our labor and delivery nurse salary guide, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing was founded by a traveling surgical tech, so busy procedural units are familiar ground for us.
+Your recruiter gets what L&D work actually involves: the EFM strips, the unpredictable call, the way a quiet shift turns into three deliveries and an OR transfer in an hour.
+They won’t waste your time pitching contracts that don’t fit.
+We keep the team small on purpose, and when you call, a person picks up instead of a call-center queue.
+Browse what’s open on the L&D travel nurse hub, dig into the numbers in our labor and delivery nurse salary guide, or check how to become a traveling nurse if the whole move is still taking shape.

 Labor and delivery travel nurse smiling outside a Michigan family birth center between deliveries